RevoU-FSSE-2/week-4-haikalbintang/README.md

 ```

 ### Open folder with VS Code
+You can right-click on the "new empty folder" and choose Open with Code
 ### Download Repositories

 Download the repository onto your computer using the `git clone` command.
 The repository url can be seen in the desired repository.